Metal Clay Materials, Tools, Supplies and Equipment

 Micro Carving Tools

 You'll use these for carving leather-hard metal clay and cured polymer clay.
-Unfortunately Dockyard micro carving tools are no longer made, but other brands such as Flexcut and Ramelson USA are good alternatives.
-You can also buy fabulous Japanese micro carving tools, but those are very expensive.
+I recommend Dockyard micro carving tools.
+Other brands such as Flexcut and Ramelson USA are also good.
+You can buy fabulous Japanese micro carving tools, but those are very expensive.

 The names of the different micro carving tools can be confusing (and not every company that sells the tools calls them by the same names), so here's a quick overview of some of the tools most often used to carve metal clay and polymer clay: